QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/(Chapter2)Factor_model/README.md

 #### $f_{t,i} = \alpha_i + \beta_{CMKT} * CMKT_{t} + \beta_{TERM} * TERM_{t} + \beta_{factor i} * FACTOR_i + \epsilon_t$

+## Multi Regression based factor model
+To enhance explanatory power beyond term premium and market premium, multiple factors are included in this project.
+Following is 11 additional factors used in our model.
+Term and market factors are included as base model.
+- Duration : Modified Macaulay duration [(12)]
+- Credit Spread :  Yield to maturity minus the yield on a cash-flow matched portfolio of treasuries [(12)]
+- Yield To Maturity : Promised yield to maturity [(12)]
+- Volatility :  36 month vol [(8)]
+- Skewness :  36 month skew [(8)]
+- 3 month momentum : 3 month momentum [(14)]
+- 6 month momentum : 6 month momentum [(14)]
+- Price to book ratio :  Bond book value / market price [(12)]
+- Default beta :  The regression coefficient on DEF in a rolling regression of bonds excess return on the default factor [(13)]
+- Value at Risk (10%) : -1 * 4th lowest observation in a 36 month rolling window [(8)]
+- Equity Momentum :  6 month equity momentum [(14)] [(13)]

 ## Minor issue with data and quant model
 In the academic context of fixed income securities, the observed premium of on-the-run (OTR) bonds over off-the-run (OTR) bonds is a well-documented phenomenon, often attributed to liquidity differences and demand disparities between the two types of bonds.